jassi-singh/tradeoff/frontend/README.md

 ## Core Features

+### Multiplayer Game Experience

-- **Real-time Gameplay:** Connects to the backend via WebSockets to receive live game state updates, including phase transitions (Lobby, Live, Cooldown) and market data.
+- **Real-time Gameplay:** Connects to the backend via WebSockets to receive live game state updates, including phase transitions (Lobby, Live, Cooldown) and market data
+- **Multiplayer Sessions:** Multiple players can join the same game and see each other's activities in real-time
 - **Player Onboarding:** A simple and clean overlay allows new players to join a game by entering a username.
-Player sessions are persisted in local storage.
+Player sessions are persisted in local storage
+- **Live Player Statistics:** Real-time display of total players, long/short position counts, and game phase information

+### Trading Interface

-- **Interactive Charting:** Displays historical and real-time stock data using **Lightweight Charts**, which updates live as new price data is streamed from the backend.
+- **Interactive Charting:** Displays historical and real-time stock data using **Lightweight Charts**, which updates live as new price data is streamed from the backend
+- **Position Management:** Intuitive UI for creating long/short positions and closing them during live trading phases
+- **Real-time P&L Tracking:** Live profit/loss calculation and display with color-coded indicators
+- **Trading Panel:** Clear position controls with real-time balance and P&L information

+### User Experience

-- **Dynamic UI:** The UI dynamically reflects the current game state, showing the active phase and a countdown timer for the next phase transition.
+- **Dynamic UI:** The UI dynamically reflects the current game state, showing the active phase and a countdown timer for the next phase transition
+- **Responsive Design:** Modern, mobile-friendly interface built with Tailwind CSS
-- **Component-Based Architecture:** Built with reusable React components for different parts of the UI like the leaderboard, portfolio, and game info display.
+- **Component-Based Architecture:** Built with reusable React components for different parts of the UI like the chart, timer, trading panel, and game info display
+- **State Management:** Comprehensive state management using Zustand for game state, authentication, and WebSocket connections

 ---